 - Physical address.

 - IP address, if available.

-The revelation that data brokers can connect advertising IDs to mobile phone users should send up a red flag for everyone.
+The revelation that data brokers can connect advertising IDs to mobile phone users should raise a red flag for everyone.
 This is particularly problematic for law enforcement, elected officials, military members, and other high-risk individuals.

 Here’s a silver lining

 If you use an iOS device, you can opt out of personalized advertising through Apple’s App Tracking Transparency (ATT).
-The option appeared earlier this year to stop apps from tracking your online behavior.
+The option allows you to stop apps from tracking your online behavior.